HanuKeyser/NovaWatch/README.md

 ## NovaWrapped

 A "Wrapped"-style yearly recap, gated to release **January 1, 2027**.
+Originally its own separate page; migrated into `index.html` as a modal (see `#novaWrappedModal` and `openNovaWrappedModal()`) since it always needed the same signed-in session's Firestore data as everything else - being separate meant loading a whole second copy of the Firebase SDK just to read data the main app already had in memory.
+Before the release date, opening it shows a countdown card instead of stats; the Settings row's "View" button works either way - the release gate lives inside the modal's content, not the entry point.

 Tracks Jan 1–Dec 31 UTC, with a 7-day grace period after account creation excluded from tracking (new users tend to bulk-add existing watch history rather than watching in real time).
 Deliberately **excludes rewatches** from its totals — only the original watch counts.
 This is the opposite of the Home tab's Viewing Analytics, which deliberately *does* count rewatches (`runtime × (1 + rewatchCount)`).
 If you're touching either calculation, don't accidentally make them consistent with each other — that inconsistency is intentional.

 ---